-In Section III: A. and Section VI: A.-D. of the Life-Care Agreement and the Fee for Service Agreement, a provision is made whereby a partial refund of the Entrance Fee is allowed when the agreement is terminated.
-The amount of such refund is limited to the unamortized portion thereof, after the deduction of an administrative fee.
-In the case of couples, interest in the unamortized portion of the Entrance Fee is vested in the continuing care of the surviving spouse.
+In Sections III: A. and VI: A.-D. of the Life-Care Agreement and the Fee for Service Agreement, provision is made whereby a partial refund of the Entrance Fee is allowed when the contract is terminated.
+The amount of such refund is limited to the unamortized portion thereof.
+Payable upon occupancy resale of the residence.